mnikolop/moodTracking/SUBMISSION.md

 # 4 Action Plan
 > What are your action points to make this realisable within 2 months.
 What are the steps you will take (in chronological order) to make this happen?
 The more details the better.

-- Week 1: Finalize technical solution and
+- Week 1: Finalize technical solution and go live.
-- Week 2:
+- Week 2: Collect data and make start formulating questions for well-being measurement.
-- Week 3:
+- Week 3: Continue measuring symptoms and start rolling out well-being questions.
-- Week 4:
+- Week 4: Combine data and get more accurate statistics.
-- Week 5:
+- Week 5: Contact relevant authorities with the data.
-- Week 6:
+- Week 6: Try to roll out solutions.
-- Week 7:
+- Week 7: Already in place.
-- Week 8:
+- Week 8: Already in place.

 > Evaluation criteria
 These criteria apply: Realisability, Comprehensibility.